 My perceptions are honed by the places I live and the ocean that surrounds them.
 One is a town built on sand, the other a city built on limestone.
 I admire the courage, flair, and tenacity of those who choose to live at the edge of things.
 Their stories, along with glorious light and raging storms, are the most significant influences on my writing and photographs.

-I tend to write most about the lives and loves of LGBT folks.
-That said, I’m particularly drawn to friendships that span age, race, and sexual orientation.
+I often write about the lives and loves of LGBT folks, especially those that span age, race, and sexual orientation.
 There are many ways to describe these relationships, but Armistead Maupin’s term, “logical family,” is perhaps the best I’ve encountered.

 Join My Mailing List